 Agencies may write content in-house or outsource it to freelancers, and rates often vary according to experience level, content length, and how much a customer is willing to pay.

 The time it takes to write content is famously unpredictable, and varies depending on the writer and the project.
+Although, with the advent of generative AI, producing good content quickly has become much easier.

 Social media marketing includes services like creating social media content, managing social media accounts, creating social media ad campaigns, planning a social media strategy, reporting on social media analytics, and setting up social media accounts.